 Autumn

 “October is the month of painted leaves.Their rich glow now flashes round the world.As fruits and leaves and the day itselfacquire a bright tint just before they fall,so the year near its setting.October is its sunset sky;November the later twilight.” ~Henry David Thoreau, Autumnal Tints You don’t have to look hard to find poems, essays, or quotes in praise of beautiful October.
 I copied today’s quote in my journal after reading Thoreau’s Autumnal Tints during my first fall semester in college — back in 1972.
-Today, it’s still my favorite quote in reference to my favorite month.
-October inspires reflection.
-As Thoreau notes, it announces the beginning of the end…
+Today, it’s still my favorite quote for the month.
+October inspires moments of reflection as well as fall color tours and trips to the cider…

 Creative cycles